Haifa Bat Galim central bus station: Continued use after replacement

 The Bat Galim bus station is now only used to store Egged buses, and the tower is used by Egged as office space.
 Intra-city buses now stop on the road, rather than inside the station, on the route between the Hof HaCarmel central bus station and the HaMifratz central bus station.
 Several buses have their terminus at new platforms outside the station.
 All of the original platforms are now closed, as are most stores and restaurants.
-The business area of the station now hosts strip clubs.
 The pedestrian tunnel is still in use.